AymanAzzam/Instabug_Test_DevOps_2020/README.md

 5. Opening port 8080 for the machine.

 ## To Run the App on AWS Cloud9 without dockerfile
-From this directory run the following Scripts:
+Note: you need to change the DNS_Name inside Dockerfile first From this directory run the following Scripts:
 1. Run the script prerequisites.sh to install yarn and Cypress dependencies
 ```sh